There are several methods to kill moss growing on concrete driveways, sidewalks, paths, bricks, and pavers. The best methods are:

 - Use a moss killer spray that won’t harm surrounding grass and plants.

-- Treat moss with bleach.
+- Treat moss with bleach on any concrete surface.

 - Spray moss with a vinegar and water mixture.